Hancock, Maryland

 Hancock is a town in Washington County, Maryland, United States.
 The population was 1,557 at the 2020 census.
 The Western Maryland community is notable for being located at the narrowest part of the state.
-The north-south distance from the Pennsylvania state line to the West Virginia state line is only 1.8 miles (2.9 km) at Hancock.
+The north–south distance from the Pennsylvania state line to the West Virginia state line is only 1.8 miles (2.9 km) at Hancock.

 History

+Prior to the current name, the settlement was named "William's Town" for William McClary.

-The name Hancock comes from Edward Joseph Hancock, Jr., who fought alongside George Washington during the American Revolutionary War.
+The name Hancock comes from Edward Joseph Hancock, Jr. (July 21, 1758 – September 2, 1834), who fought alongside George Washington during the American Revolutionary War.
 Individuals began settling in the area of modern-day Hancock during the 1730s.
-During the Civil War, on January 5, 1862, General Stonewall Jackson began the siege of the town, but did not succeed due to weather conditions.
+During the Civil War, on January 5, 1862, General Stonewall Jackson began a siege of the town, but did not succeed due to weather conditions.